yufeng-wu/yufeng-wu.github.io/index.md

 ## Research Interests

-- **Responsible AI---Robustness, Safety, and Generalizability:** investigating why models fail in certain scenarios and creating methods to help models perform reliably across diverse real-world contexts.
+I'm interted in AI reliability, including robustness, safety, and generalizability.
+I'd like to investigate why models fail in certain scenarios and crete methods to help models perform reliably across diverse real-world contexts.

-- **Causality for AI:** leveraging the framework of causality to enhance AI models' data efficiency, explainability, and resilience to distribution shifts.

 ## News
 #### See more details (e.g. photos, slides) [here](./news_detail).